-Data security and privacy risk
+Cyber security and privacy risk

-Data security and privacy risk is the risk of theft or loss of company or client data through an external or internal breach.
+Cyber security and privacy risk is the risk of losses due to cyber attacks or privacy breaches.
 To mitigate this risk, a formal information security program, focused on protection of Company systems and detection of and response to security incidents, is in place.
-An ongoing systems renewal and upgrade program is in place to ensure security upgrades are regularly deployed.
+An ongoing systems renewal and upgrade program exists to ensure security upgrades are regularly deployed.
 There is regular staff education to ensure compliance with privacy and security policies, and to promote awareness of cyber threats.